 First of all, if they finish a Nicaragua Canal—and that’s still a big if in my mind—it will take at least a decade, likely longer, for them to complete it for full operations.

-Even the expansion work currently being done on the Panama Canal—where they are only adding new, bigger locks—has taken nine years so far.
-The expanded Panama Canal was supposed to have opened in 2015, but is now delayed until April 2016, at least.
+Even the expansion work which was done on the Panama Canal—where they only added new, bigger locks—took nine years.
+The expanded Panama Canal was supposed to have opened in 2015 but was delayed until June 2016.

 Meanwhile, Panama’s economy continues to diversify.
-Tourism surpassed the canal in 2013 with its contribution to GDP.
+Despite the shock of the worldwide pandemic, Panama’s economy had strong growth throughout 2021.
+Tourism surpasses the Canal with its contribution to GDP.
 Banking continues to expand, as does agriculture, which should be the next big boom for Panama as companies put together large production farms and plantations.

-So, by the time a Nicaragua Canal comes online, I don’t believe Panama will be impacted substantially.
+So, if the Nicaragua Canal ever comes online, I don’t believe Panama will be impacted substantially.